vishalpalaniappan/vscode-instrumenter-extension/README.md

-# vscode-extensions-instrumenter
+# vscode-instrumenter-extension
-This PR introduces a VS Code extension that automates dynamic trace instrumentation and assists with capturing the semantic relationships between design abstractions to enable automated debugging.
+This PR introduces a VS Code extension that automates dynamic trace instrumentation of a python program and assists with capturing the semantic relationships between design abstractions to enable automated debugging.